dmlc/XGBoost.jl/docs/src/features.md

 ## Introspection

 ### Feature Importance

-This package contains a number of methods for inspecting the results of training and displaying the results in a legible way with [Term.jl](https://github.com/FedeClaudi/Term.jl).
+This package contains a number of methods for inspecting the results of training and displaying the results.

 Feature importances can be computed explicitly using [`importance`](@ref)